fsprojects/Paket/docs/content/bootstrapper.md

 * The bootstrapper is silenced and only errors are displayed. `-v` can be used once to restore normal output or twice to show more details.
 * If no version is specified a default `--max-file-age` of `12` hours is used.

+**IMPORTANT PERFOMANCE NOTE:**

+If you have aggresive Anti Virus monitoring, but have your development folder excluded, then be aware that the temp folder will be impacted in Magic Mode.
+To work around this, change the `BoostrapperOutputDir` to a folder that uses a path inside the repo, and exclude that folder from git instead.